 Schedule your Minutes

-As every couple already knows there are many people involved in a wedding production.
+As every couple already knows there are many people involved in wedding production.
 Create a production book.
 Don’t go overboard. just type up a timeline of how the day wedding day should flow.
-Don’t think its going to go exactly by the book but this way everyone at least has an idea.
+Don’t think it is going to go exactly by the book but this way everyone at least has an idea.
 Don’t just make it what you need, ask your wedding party as well.
 Is there someone that needs a ride from the airport?
-Talk to all your vendors and ask them what time they will arrive and what items they need as well.
-In your book have a couple information sheets.
-Phone numbers, maps anything that everyone needs to know.
-Remember this is a guideline not the rule book.
+Talk to all your wedding vendors and ask them what time they will arrive and what items they need as well.
+In your book you have a couple of information sheets.
+Phone numbers map anything that everyone needs to know.
+Remember this is a guideline, not the rule book.

 Where’s the planner?

 Wedding planners the day of the wedding are great, but not everyone has the budget.
 Make this another duty you can pass on.
 Don’t make it an all-day job.
 The idea it to have help from when everyone, including vendors, are arriving to the church to when the reception starts.
 If you have a DJ they will mostly control the reception.
 Let your stand in planner have time to enjoy the reception.
 This person can make sure everything has arrived, make sure everyone knows its there time for photographs and be a liaison to let you know everything is going fine outside your dressing rooms.